C4ptainCrunch/thesis/source/index.rst

 Instead of being viewed from an external point of view, these types of games can also be seen from the point of view of a single player.
-He only knows the state of the board and his own moves and is not aware of the moves from his opponent, neither in advance or after the move has been played.
+He only knows the state of the board and his own moves and is not aware of the moves of his opponent, neither in advance or after the move has been played.

 When viewed under this angle, a game looks like this:
- * the game is in state :math:`A`,
+ * the game is in state :math:`&`,
  * the player plays his turn and the board changes deterministically,
  * the game is in state :math:`A'`,
  * his opponent plays and the board has multiple ways of changing,